GridTools/gt4py/README.rst

 set of libraries and utilities to develop performance portable applications in the area of weather and climate.

-**NOTE:** this is a development branch for a new experimental version of GT4Py working only unstructured meshes and Python 3.10.
+**NOTE:** this is a development branch for a new and experimental version of GT4Py working only with unstructured meshes and Python 3.10.
 The more stable version of GT4Py for cartesian meshes lives in the ``master`` branch.